jbrucker/219244/Schedule.md

 Git practice (game)

 #### Week 2 Assignment
-Form a team of not more than 5 people for the class term project, which will begin next week.<br>
+Form a team of 3-5 people for the class term project, which will begin next week.

 ### Week 1
 A "mini-project" as overview of what you will do during your own software project for this course.